unsignedmind/unsignedmind/README.md

 In this new company I learned angular from professionals, teamwork with Git, GraphQL, Sass and how big projects work.
 I also took some Javascript online courses :D because my JS experience came entirely from Angular.
 5Head :D.

-In this new company I learned angular from professionals, teamwork with Git, GraphQL, Sass and how big projects work.
-I also took some Javascript online courses :D because my JS experience came entirely from Angular.
-5Head :D.
 - 🌱 I’m currently learning React and Redux
 - 👯 I’m looking to get more into the dev community
 - 🥅 2021 Goals: Doing some side projects again